 How does Tui Na Massage work?

-Although some of its techniques resemble that of the Western massage, Tui Na is conceptually quite different.
+Although some of its techniques resemble that of Western massage, Tui Na is conceptually quite different.

-Tui Na applies rhythmic compression (acupressure) techniques along different energy channels of the body to create harmonious flow of vital energy (Qi) throughout the body, restoring balance.
-It uses the 350+ acupuncture points, which are arranged along the “meridians” (energy lines) in the body, however, unlike acupuncture, it does not rely on needles, which is reassuring to those with needle-phobia.
+Tui Na applies rhythmic compression (acupressure) techniques along different energy channels of the body to create harmonious flow and balance of vital energy (Qi) throughout the body.
+It uses the 350+ acupuncture points, which are arranged along the “meridians” (energy lines) in the body.
+However, unlike acupuncture, it does not utilise needles, which is reassuring to those with needle-phobia.